 6. Tuesday Morning

 Tuesday Morning gets its own section because it is a favorite place to find designer and name-brand products at very low prices.
 There are over 800 locations across the nation.
 Step inside one if you live nearby and see what savings you can discover.

 If a video game store has a game on clearance or maybe even a package deal, you might be able to find some opportunities.
 Selling video games can be lucrative as a sizable portion of the population enjoys this hobby.

-One area to think about is retro video games that are no longer made but make a comeback with parents introducing their favorite childhood games to the newest generation of gamers, their children.
+One area to think about is retro video games.
+These are games that are no longer made but often make a comeback when the parents introduce their favorite childhood games to their children.

 Books are another great arbitrage item since you can ship them at the discounted media mail rate.
 You can look for discounts and bargain bin specials at your local bookstores, thrift stores, and garage sales.
 As with any item you plan to flip, your profit potential increases if you can buy large quantities.

 Some merchants will give you a larger discount when you buy more items.
 It’s a larger initial investment that needs to be recouped with sales volume, but, it can increase your profit margin.

 If you plan on selling textbooks online, you might give a few of these places a try.